Habla Español

 Well blowouts are catastrophic outcomes in the oil and gas industry.
 While these common oilfield accidents can occur on drill sites, pressure control loss during completion, intervention, and workovers contributes to 35-40% of blowouts and well control accidents.

-- Workover jobs involve repairing or replacing failing or faulty equipment, which increases risks when the integrity of complex machinery is compromised.
+• Workover jobs involve repairing or replacing failing or faulty equipment, which increases risks when the integrity of complex machinery is compromised.

-- Clear fluids used in completions offer less pressure control than drilling mud.
+• Clear fluids used in completions offer less pressure control than drilling mud.

-- Interventions often involve live wells, where surface pressure can cause immediate oil and gas release if well control systems malfunction.
+• Interventions often involve live wells, where surface pressure can cause immediate oil and gas release if well control systems malfunction.

-- Preventing blowouts requires fully maintained BOP systems and properly trained crews with proper safety equipment for emergencies.
+• Preventing blowouts requires fully maintained BOP systems and properly trained crews with proper safety equipment for emergencies.

 Common Types of Texas Oilfield Accident Cases We Handle

-Blowout Preventer (BOP) Failure and Well Control Incidents
+Blowouts and Well Control Incidents

 Blowout preventer (BOP) failure is dangerous and can cause catastrophic oil field accidents.
 When a BOP fails to seal the well, this leads to uncontrolled well releases (blowouts), explosions, or fires.
-These incidents often occur when the equipment malfunctions due to negligent maintenance, installations, or late activations.
+These incidents often occur when the equipment malfunctions due to negligent maintenance, installation, or late activation.
 A Texas BOP failure lawyer can gather evidence, investigate maintenance reports, and pursue liability for preventable well control accidents that cause serious injuries or death.

 Oil Field Fires and Explosions